 We’ve looked at what Moesif can provide in terms of API business analytics, but there are other tools and providers out there that are focusing on business intelligence as well.
 They mostly fall into the camp of Application Performance Monitoring (APM) tools and are offered by the following:

-DataDog’s metrics are modeled around servers and services, targeting the needs of DevOps, Site Reliability and application engineering teams.
+DataDog’s metrics are modeled around servers and services, targeting the needs of DevOps and site reliability teams.
 Those groups are concerned about the health of infrastructure and tech operations.
 Making sure that infrastructure is up and running, efficiently, is of utmost importance, and Datadog is one of the most popular infrastructure and application monitoring tools on the market.

 New Relic APM

 Another traditional APM tool is New Relic, which focuses more on monitoring the health of websites and infrastructure.
 This includes infrastructure metrics like memory usage and requests per minute, along with application level health, such as Apdex scores and latency.
 Similar to Datadog, New Relic’s metrics are modeled around servers and services, so you know how your infrastructure is doing.
 Whereas Moesif’s high-cardinality, high-dimension analytics is modeled around your customers and users, so you can better understand how customers adopt and use your platform.

 Kibana is one of the de facto open-source log visualization tools out there for engineers.
 It’s part of the official ELK stack (Elasticsearch Logstash Kibana) making it quick to set up.
 Whilst it’s well suited for high-cardinality log data analysis, it’s quite limited in the types of visualizations supported.
 Kibana’s primary use case is to provide log search and light analysis on raw event data rather than offering a true API monitoring tool.
 For debugging use cases, this may be sufficient, but popular business metrics like funnels and retention analysis cannot be performed by Kibana.